Guide: Master Jett, tips, tricks and advices

 Blade Storm, Jett's Ultimate

-Blade Storm being virtually free, it allows you to gain a significant advantage over opponents during eco rounds.
+As the Blade Storm is virtually free, it allows you to gain a significant advantage over your opponents during the eco rounds.
+However, it requires the acquisition of 7 ultimate points to be launched.

 Playing Jett in Attack